 This framework actually simplifies the process of scaling your sales team.
 Beyond the operational and cash constraints, following the plan of scaling your sales team in line with scaling your leads removes the guesswork of when to hire salespeople.
 When you are running your forecast models, you don’t have to calculate the incalculable incremental business generated by adding a salesperson.
 You can calculate a lead conversion rate for new salespeople and experienced ones, then apply that number to the forecast instead.

 Following a lead-generation-first framework isn’t the only key to building a successful sales team.
-Here are three other strategies to keep in mind:
+Here are our top 3 tips for building a successful sales team:

 1. Be your own first salesperson.